52North/helgoland/README.md

 ## Content
-This is a frontend component of the repository [sensorweb-client-core] (https://github.com/52North/sensorweb-client-core).
+This is a frontend component of the repository [sensorweb-client-core](https://github.com/52North/sensorweb-client-core).

 It comprise: